emsig/empymod/docs/speedmemoryaccuracy.rst

 test the survey layout against the analytical result (using ``empymod.analytical`` with ``solution='dhs'``) for a half-space, and subsequently model more complex cases.

+An common alternative to this trick is to use a lowpass filter in the frequency domain, which filters the unstable high frequencies out.